renxzen/multiformatter/README.md

 ## Known Issues

-When vscode autosave is on, it becomes annoying.
+When vscode format on save is on, it becomes very annoying.

 ## Release Notes